JoshCHYeh0825/BU_CASCS680/PA3_Fall_2025_ChihHanYeh/README.md

 ```

 The function would randomly generate a position near the top of the vivarium.
 It would then create a new instance of Food in that position, adds it to the environment with `addNewObjInTank()` whilst simultaneously updating the `food_obj` list, then calls `initialize()` to render it into the GUI.

+# Test Case Implementation

+Test case implementations were done within `Interrupt_Keyboard` method.

+## Test Case 1: Reset

+When the 'R' key is pressed the following happens to reset the scenario (2 preys, 1 predator):

+* `self.topLevelComponent.clear()`  - Clears all existing child objects (all creatures and food)
+* `self.vivarium = Vivarium(self, self.shaderProg, sceneType='default')` - Instantiates a new Vivarium object, rebuilding the tank, environment objects and the default number of creatures
+* `self.topLevelComponent.addChild(self.vivarium)` - Adds the vivarium object back into the render tree
+* `self.topLevelComponent.initialize()` - Calls any transformation initilizations
+* `self.components = self.vivarium.components` - Refreshes the list of objects to be rendered

+## Test Case 2: 1-Prey 1-Predator

+When the 'T' key is pressed the following happens to reset the scenario (1 prey, 1 predator):

+* `self.topLevelComponent.clear()`  - Clears all existing child objects (all creatures and food)
+* `self.vivarium = Vivarium(self, self.shaderProg, sceneType='default')` - Instantiates a new Vivarium object, rebuilding the tank, environment objects and the default number of creatures
+* `self.topLevelComponent.addChild(self.vivarium)` - Adds the vivarium object back into the render tree
+* `self.topLevelComponent.initialize()` - Calls any transformation initilizations
+* `self.components = self.vivarium.components` - Refreshes the list of objects to be rendered